 Paul asked people to pray for him because he knew he needed prayer.
+But not prayer for an easier life.
+Prayer for the advancement of the gospel, no matter what the cost to us.

-But he requested gospel-centered prayers, prayers in light of the provision of Christ and in light of the purposes of Christ.
-Can you imagine what would happen to our church if we started praying fervently for each other the following prayer?
+Can you imagine what would happen to our church and community if we started praying fervently for each other the following prayer?

-"Heavenly Father, please open up doors for us to talk to people at school, at work, in our community about Jesus.
+"Heavenly Father, please open up doors for us to talk to people about Jesus, at school, and at work, and throughout our community.
 And when you do open the doors, give us the courage to walk out on that platform, and stay on it until You're done using it.
-Don't let us be intimidated and afraid of people's reaction.
-Fill us with words and boldness so we can initiate conversations and spread the good news about Your Son."
+Don't let us be intimidated and afraid of people's reactions.
+Fill us with words and boldness so we can initiate conversations and spread the good news about Your Son in a way that makes Him attractive in their eyes."